 - Verzenio may cause fetal harm if administered during pregnancy and should not be given to pregnant women.
 Breastfeeding is also not recommended.

 - No generic is available.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 4. Bottom Line

 Verzenio (abemaciclib) is a targeted treatment that helps to reduce the growth and spread of cancer cells in the body.
-It may be used for the treatment of advanced hormone receptor-positive, HER2-negative metastatic breast cancer and administered after treatments such as anti-estrogens or chemotherapy have already been given.
+It may be used to treat early breast cancer at high risk of recurrence and a Ki 67 score of at least 20% (by FDA approved test) in adults and also advanced HR+ HER2- metastatic breast cancer.
 Diarrhea commonly occurs in the first month of treatment and can affect up to 90% of patients, but can usually be treated with antidiarrheals.

 - Swallow the Verzenio tablet whole.
 Do not chew, crush, or split the tablets before swallowing them.
 Take each dose at about the same time every day.
 May be taken with or without food.

 - Do not stop taking Verzenio or change your dose unless your doctor tells you to.
 Verzenio is a treatment you will usually continue to take until your breast cancer progresses or side effects become intolerable.
 Do not stop this treatment unless your doctor tells you to.
 If you are having severe side effects, call your doctor immediately.